PharmGKB/PharmCAT/docs/methods/Gene-Definition-Exceptions.md

 ### Calling DPYD named alleles

-Note: the combination research flag is ignored when calling DPYD.
+Note: the `combinations` research flag is ignored when calling DPYD.

 {: .info}
 > Effectively phased data is unphased data that is homozygous at all positions or is heterozygous at a single a
 > position.
-Since we can effectively predict the alleles on each chromosome in this situation, we can treat the data as
+Since we can effectively predict the alleles on each chromosome in this situation, we can treat this data as
 > we would phased data.